Movie star and visionary Robert Redford has died at age 89

 Redford dreamed of becoming an artist.
 He attended the University of Colorado, Boulder, on a baseball scholarship.
 He then worked on an oil rig to save up enough money to study painting in Europe for a year.
 When he came back to the U.S. to enroll in art school, at the Pratt Institute in New York, it was Redford's own beauty that took up all the air in the room, says film critic Carrie Rickey.

-Redford found his way into the theater through an interest in set design, and was soon starring on Broadway in Neil Simon's hit Barefoot in the Park, alongside a Hollywood princess, Jane Fonda.
-The two reprised their roles in the 1967 movie.
+Redford found his way into the theater through an interest in set design, and he was soon starring on Broadway in Neil Simon's hit Barefoot in the Park, alongside actress Elizabeth Ashley.
+He reprised his role in the 1967 movie, this time alongside Jane Fonda.
 Along the way, Redford appeared in a number of the era's best television shows, such as Playhouse 90, Route 66 and Alfred Hitchcock Presents, and he memorably played Death in a classic episode of The Twilight Zone.
 But Redford got his big break when Paul Newman and writer William Goldman campaigned for Redford to co-star in Butch Cassidy and the Sundance Kid, over the studio's objections.
 (Executives found Redford's looks generic, according to Goldman, and attempted to cast better-known actors, such as Marlon Brando, Steve McQueen and Warren Beatty.)

 "He tended to be a minimalist on screen, often interrupting himself to make it sound like actual speech," Rickey observed.
 "Even as he continued starring in movies, with his inimitable blend of shadowed sunshine, Redford's offscreen ambitions found their apotheosis with the Sundance Institute.
 He transformed the industry by founding it in 1981.
 It became a launchpad for generations of film artists, too many to name, including directors Quentin Tarantino, Steven Soderbergh, Kevin Smith and Robert Rodriguez.